 What are loops for anyway?

-With loops, we can repeat parts of code.
+With loops in JavaScript, we can repeat parts of code and control the flow of the programs.
 Most of the time this means that we repeat some kind of instructions for different cases.

 Imagine that we need to bake 20 cakes we would not have a recipe that is made for 20 cakes but a single recipe, that we then repeat 20 times.